josephclaytonhansen/c-sharp-challenges/README.md

 ### Challenge 7
 Get three numbers from the user.
 If two of them are the same, print “Two of them are the same.”
 If they are all the same, print “All of them are the same.”
 Otherwise, print “None of them are the same.”

+*8-12: Card challenges!
+Using global variables and random numbers*
 ### Challenge 8
 Get three cards from the user formatted as “10 of Hearts” or “H10”. (i.e., Ace of Clubs would be CA.) Tell them if they have a pair.